 \begin{remark} By definition, $\lim (A\circ D)$ is non-empty whenever ``\emph{there exists} a tuple \((a_i)_{i\in \cat J}\) such that, \emph{for every} morphism \(f\colon i \to j\) in \(\cat J\), \(A(D(f))(a_i) = a_{j}\)''.
 This statement can be rewritten as satisfaction of a first-order sentence in $A$, where we view $A$ as a multisorted structure (with one sort for each object of $\cat S$) with a unary function symbol for each morphism in $\cat S$.
-Moreover, by replacing the \emph{for all} above with a big conjunction, we obtain a formula
+Moreover, by replacing the \emph{for all} above with a big conjunction, we obtain a sentence

-which uses only existetial quantifiers, conjuctions, and atoms.
-Such formulae are called \emph{primitive positive formulae}. \end{remark}
+which uses only existential quantifiers, conjunctions, and atoms.
+Such sentences are called \emph{primitive positive}. \end{remark}

 \begin{example} Let $\cat S \coloneq\cat D$ be the category form Example~\ref{ex:graphs-as-presheaves}.
-Then each $f\colon i\to j$ is sent to either $s, t$, or an identity morphism.
-The atom $A(D(f))(a_i) = a_j$, in case of $D(f) = s$, expresses that the source of the edge $a_i\in A(E)$ is the vertex $a_j\in A(V)$, and similarly, in case $D(f) = t$, the atom expresses that the target of the edge $a_i$ is the vertex $a_j$.
+Then each $f\colon i\to j$ is sent to either $s, t$ or an identity morphism.
+The atom $A(D(f))(a_i) = a_j$, in case $D(f) = s$, expresses that the source of the edge $a_i\in A(E)$ is the vertex $a_j\in A(V)$, and similarly, in case $D(f) = t$, the atom expresses that the target of the edge $a_i$ is the vertex $a_j$.
 In particular, the big conjunction asks for the existence of a tuple $(a_i)_{i \in \cat J}$ of edges and vertices in $A$ which are related as required.
-This can be viewed as satisfaction of a primitive positive sentence in a multidigraph $A$ interpreted as a two-sorted strcuture with a sort for vertices and a sort for edges. \end{example}
+This can be viewed as the satisfaction of a primitive positive sentence in a multidigraph $A$ interpreted as a two-sorted structure with a sort for vertices and a sort for edges. \end{example}